A nonlocal feature-driven exemplar-based approach for image inpainting: Numerical examples

-where $\lambda_a$ is the ``asymptotic" value of $\lambda(\bfx)$, $\tau$ is the corresponding relaxation time and $DT(E(\bfx))$ is the distance transform of the binary edge map $E(\bfx)$.
+In order to improve the result, we can supplement the algorithm with a hint in the form of the manual edge completion $E(\bfx)$ in Figure \ref{fig:ex_3_setup}.
+This permits one to consider a nonlocal patch distance metric \eqref{eq:our_dist} with anisotropic coefficient in \eqref{eq:aniso_lambda}.
 The Euler-Lagrange equation \eqref{eqn:our_bdyproblem} in this case describes an anisotropic diffusion with $\lambda(\bfx)$ controlling the intensity of diffusion within the image.
-Figure \ref{fig:ex_3_edges_c} shows the results of the local and nonlocal inpaintings using this approach.
+The last two figures in Figure~\ref{fig:ex_3_result_a} show the results of the local and nonlocal inpaintings using this approach.
+The local method again has been used as an initialization for the nonlocal model.
 Both methods are successful but it is noticeable that the nonlocal technique produces crisper edges and more natural colors.
 The distinction is much more apparent for textured images like the one in Figure \ref{fig:ex_1_edges}.
-For the sake of comparison, we have also considered inpainting with the state-of-the-art generative adversarial network proposed in \cite{nazeri2019}.
-All results in Figures \ref{fig:ex_3_edges_b}-\ref{fig:ex_3_edges_c} use the same edge completion in Figure \ref{fig:ex_3_edges_a} and show superiority of the proposed nonlocal method for the given image.